Emma-M-Collins/turnout_time/README.md

 The National Fire Protection Association (NFPA) recommends a 60 second turnout time (blue) for EMS calls and 80 seconds (red) for complex calls.

 * Raw data was provided by TFD.
 Through discussion with TFD personell, hundreds of variables were narrowed down to less than 15 to be considered in the model.
-* _The Goal_: Determine which variables, such as apparatus, shift, station, and call type, result in longer turnout times.
+* **The Goal**: Determine which variables, such as apparatus, shift, station, and call type, result in longer turnout times.

+### Model Selection

+* Since most of the variables were categorical, there were upwards of 100 dummy variables.
+Thus, BIC stepwise selection was used to determine the best model because it penalizes models with more terms.